-Figure 1 illustrates the broad location of the study area.
+Figure 1-1 illustrates the broad location of the study area.
 The study area lies within the Hawkesbury-Nepean Catchment.
 The Hawkesbury-Nepean is the second largest in NSW and has its headwaters located within largely pristine regions including the Blue Mountains World Heritage Area and Sydney Catchment Authority's lands in the NSW Southern Highlands.
 These upper reaches provide over 90% of Sydney's drinking water.
 Once into flatter, floodplain country, the Hawkesbury River flows eastward towards the ocean through rural and semi-rural areas of western Sydney.
 These middle and lower reaches of the system are highly impacted and degraded, both directly through waterway modifications and indirectly through adjacent land-use practises.
 Hydrological and sediment regimes have been dramatically altered due to vegetation clearance and increasing urbanisation.
 Increasing impervious surfaces in the catchment are causing changes to hydrology which has greatly altered the geomorphology and ecology of the watercourses.

-The study area is located in the South Creek / Wianamatta sub-catchment.
+The study area is in the South Creek / Wianamatta sub-catchment.
 Numerous first, second and third order tributaries are mapped within the study area.
 The first order watercourse at the north of the site is a tributary of Thompsons Creek that flows from south to north and the first order watercourse in the southeast corner of the study area is a tributary of Lowes Creek.
 The remainder of the watercourses in the study area are tributaries of South Creek / Wianamatta and flow through the site from southwest to east.
-The downstream extent of the third order tributary of South Creek within the site is mapped as Key Fish Habitat (Figure 1) by DPI Fisheries.
+The downstream extent of the third order tributary of South Creek within the site is mapped as Key Fish Habitat (Figure 1-1) by DPI Fisheries.

-Figure 1: Study area
+Figure 1-1: Study area

-2. Statutory Framework
+2. Statutory and Strategic Framework

-A substantial array of legislation, policies and guidelines apply to the assessment, planning and management of waterway and riparian issues within the study area.
-This information was reviewed and used to identify priority issues and approaches for the study area (refer to Appendix A for detailed review).
-Legislation and policies reviewed include:
+A substantial array of strategic plans, legislation, policies, and guidelines apply to the planning and management of biodiversity issues within the study area.
+This information was reviewed and used to identify priority issues and approaches for the study area and are summarised below.